Alaeddinederbel/CAN_Dashboard/README.md

-# CAN Dashboard — STM32F429 Multi-ECU System
+# CAN Dashboard - STM32F429 Multi-ECU System

 A CAN bus dashboard system implemented on an STM32F429ZIT6 microcontroller.
 Three simulated ECUs communicate over a shared CAN bus; a dashboard receiver decodes and displays real-time vehicle data over UART.

-The full protocol logic is validated via a **Python software simulation** that runs on any PC without hardware — byte-for-byte compatible with the C firmware.
+The full protocol logic is validated via a **Python software simulation** that runs on any PC without hardware, byte-for-byte compatible with the C firmware.

 ---